Sunday, June 29, 2025

 In March of '75, the recently turned 27-year-old Jimmy Trumbo stood quietly, among hundreds of mourners, as A.J.
 Johnson left the Colorado River and Canyonlands for good at the age of 85.

-Of course, Jimmy T had spent near quarter of a century searching for the eagles in the vast blue sky above Canyonlands, but finding a partner to help in his neverending search had finally made her presents known in the spring of '72 -- the beautiful, local, born-and-raised in Moab, Rebecca Manley, a long dark-haired professional photographer.
+Of course, Jimmy T had spent nearly a quarter of a century searching for the eagles in the vast blue sky above Canyonlands, but finding a partner to help in his never-ending search had finally made her present known in the spring of '72 -- the beautiful, local, born-and-raised in Moab, Rebecca Manley, a long, dark-haired professional photographer.

 Rebecca's family -- her parents, John, a retired banker, and her mother, Claire, and her younger sister, Renee, a 24-year-old veterinarian -- enjoyed their years in Moab.
 Still, to Rebecca's dismay, they moved on: her parents to a retirement villa in Pagosa Springs, Colorado.
 At the same time, Renee took over a thriving veterinary practice in Rifle, Colorado.

 Her family wasn't that far away -- a three-hour drive to Pagosa Springs and a slightly shorter drive through Grand Junction on I-70 to Rifle.
-Of course, the young 'honeymooners' had very little time for anything but 'work' and both Rebecca and Jimmy did not consider what they did for a living as work.
+Of course, the young 'honeymooners' had very little time for anything but 'work', and neither Rebecca nor Jimmy considered what they did for a living as work.

 They considered what they did as a privilege.